 Texas Property Tax Rates by County

 Texas has no single county property tax rate - your bill is the sum of every taxing unit that covers your parcel (county, city, school district, and any hospital, college, or special districts).
-This page ranks the 10 Texas counties we cover by a representative combined rate, lowest to highest, so you can see how the major metros stack up.
-Williamson County (Round Rock) is the lowest at about 1.68% and Bexar County (San Antonio) the highest at about 2.27%.
+This page ranks the 54 Texas counties we cover by a representative combined rate, lowest to highest, so you can see how the major metros stack up.
+Midland County (City of Midland) is the lowest at about 1.47% and El Paso County the highest at about 2.64%.
 Combined rates are nominal stacks before exemptions; the typical effective rate people actually pay is lower.

 Data current as of July 2026.
 Rates are each county's adopted 2025 taxing-unit rates for a representative city and school district; effective rates are Census ACS estimates.
 See sources and each county page for full detail.